 - Academic Success Coaching sessions can help you formulate study plans and create short-term goals to help keep you motivated throughout the semester.

-- The Access service at CIT engage with and offers specific support to mature students, students with disabilities,students from minority ethnic groups and students from linked schools.
+- The Access service at MTU engage with and offers specific support to mature students, students with disabilities,students from minority ethnic groups and students from linked schools.

 - The most important point to remember is that you should put a plan in place quickly if you find you are struggling with a particular module or set of modules.